 Wayne is a Licensed Marriage and Family Therapist whose passion is helping couples in relationship distress find healing and connection.
 Married for 40+ years and trained in Emotionally Focused Therapy, he is dedicated to using his experience and training to help couples find a deeper level of satisfaction and emotional intimacy in their relationship.

-Risa Becker, MA, LPC
+Risa Becker, MA, LCPC

 McHenry